 John W. McArthur is an economist and optimist focused on interrelated issues of economic growth, poverty reduction, global health, technological advance, sustainability, and cross-border collaboration.
-He is a Visiting Fellow with the Brookings Institution, Senior Fellow with the United Nations Foundation, and Senior Fellow with the Fung Global Institute.
+He is a Senior Fellow with the Brookings Institution and with the United Nations Foundation.
+He is also a Senior Fellow with the Hong Kong-based Fung Global Institute.
 He was previously the CEO of Millennium Promise, the leading international non-governmental organization solely committed to supporting the achievement of the Millennium Development Goals (MDGs) to cut the many forms of extreme poverty by half by 2015.
-He was also a faculty member at Columbia’s School of International and Public Affairs and a Research Scholar at the University’s Earth Institute, where he earlier served as Policy Director.
+He was also a faculty member at Columbia’s School of International and Public Affairs and earlier served as Policy Director at the University’s Earth Institute.

 From 2002 to 2006 John served as Manager and Deputy Director of the United Nations Millennium Project, Secretary-General Kofi Annan’s independent advisory body mandated to recommend an action plan for achieving the MDGs.
 In that role he coordinated a global network of nearly 300 experts who served on ten thematic Task Forces, oversaw a policy team that provided integrated technical advice to governments in low-income countries around the world, and served as lead editor of the Project’s final report to the Secretary-General, Investing in Development: A Practical Plan to Achieve the Millennium Development Goals.
 Prior to that he was a Research Fellow at the Center for International Development at Harvard University, where he supported the World Health Organization’s Commission on Macroeconomics and Health and co-authored the Global Competitiveness Report.

 In 2006, John proposed a new form of graduate degree to provide rigorous cross-disciplinary training for the next generation of sustainable development practitioners.
 In 2007 and 2008 he then co-chaired the International Commission on Education for Sustainable Development Practice, an initiative sponsored by the MacArthur Foundation (no relation).
 He subsequently co-chaired the board of the new global network of Masters in Development Practice programs that have been launched across two dozen universities spanning five continents.